Waterfalls of the Black River

 On Michigan's Upper Peninsula, a series of cascades tumble down to Lake Superior.

-Fragrant hemlock and pine fill million-acre Ottawa National Forest.
-The Black River is so scenic it's part of two national trails — the North Country Trail for hiking and the Black River National Forest Scenic Byway for driving.
+Part of the million-acre Ottawa National Forest, the Black River is so scenic it's part of two national trails — the North Country Trail for hiking and the Black River National Forest Scenic Byway for driving.

-My friends and I stayed across from the falls at Bear Track Cabins, in an old logging-camp bunkhouse and a 1938 chinked-timber former tavern that once catered to loggers and fishermen.
+My friends and I stayed across from Great Conglomerate Falls at Bear Track Cabins, in an old logging-camp bunkhouse and a 1938 chinked-timber former tavern that once catered to loggers and fishermen.